Caribou3d/CaribouCartesian/README.md

 Large Spool Holder Left & Right
 * Thanks Tom Marshall for developing, testing, and sharing the STL and STEP files

+Double Bowden Extension
+* Thanks Karl Schömer for developing and sharing the STEP and STL files

 Earlier Releases were partly designed by or influenced by:

 * Stefan Weber: y-belt tensioner: https://www.thingiverse.com/thing:2666661